AABoyles/Metaculus-Hacks/README.md

 ### Load Question in Elicit (Continuous, Linear Scale Questions only for now)

 The incredible team at Ought has created an awesome tool called [Elicit](https://elicit.ought.org/) to help update continuous distributions.
-As part of their offering, they included a bookmarklet, and agreed to let me host a copy here (thanks [@ought](https://ought.org/)!)
+As part of their offering, they included a bookmarklet, and agreed to let me host a copy here.
+Thanks [@ought](https://ought.org/)!

 <a style="color: red !important;" id="elicit-launcher">Launch in Elicit</a>